wp-plugins/opentickets-community-edition/readme.txt

 == Changelog ==

+= 1.5.0 =
+* woocommerce 2.2.0+ compatibility patches
+* updated all edit order metaboxes in admin
+* converted all order status checkes to WC2.2.x method
+* repaired new order status change bug where reservations were getting cancelled
+* added backward compatibility for WC2.1.x

+= 1.4.1 =
+* fixed bug where ticket links become available before order is completed
+* adding the ability to choose the date the event calendar opens to

 = 1.4.0 =
 * fixing event permalinks problem when using 'default permalinks' - Core WP Bug
 * allowing ticket permalinks to work with 'default permalinks'